Paulo Marques (journalist)

-Paulo Marques (June 29, 1948, Carpina - September 14, 2006, Recife) was a Brazilian journalist and broadcaster.
+Paulo Marques (June 29, 1948 - September 14, 2006) was a Brazilian journalist and broadcaster.
 Paulo was also a politician, having been elected to the city council of Carpina, Pernambuco, Brazil and to the state and federal legislatures.
 He was divorced, lived with a companion and had three children: Allana Marques, from the first marriage and two with his last companion, João Paulo Holanda e Paulo Marques Filho.
+He died from a brain tumor after having been hospitalized in the São José Memorial Hospital in Recife for three months.